-Health insurance is different for those separating from military and retirees.
-If retiring, you have 90 days to sign up for TRICARE Prime, TRICARE Select, TRICARE for Life and other available TRICARE options from your date of retirement or there may be penalties or additional delays.
-If you plan to use a Military Treatment Facility (MTF) after retirement for health care needs, it is important to note that not all MTFs have availability to receive Retired Service members and eligible family members.
-Check directly with TRICARE to find out what services are available in the area you plan to live.
+If you plan to use a Military Treatment Facility (MTF) after retirement for your health care needs, it is important to note that not all MTFs have availability to receive Retired Service members and eligible family members.
+Check directly with TRICARE to find out what services are available in the area where you plan to live.